-I’ll let you in on a little secret.
-For the longest time I thought that Missy would never get it.
-Her brother Buzz picked up the rollover trick in seemingly no time.
-He only needed a few weeks and I suspect that his goofiness played a major part in it.
+Her brother Buzz picked up the rollover dog trick real quick.
+He only needed a few weeks and I think that his goofiness played a major part in it.

-Regal puppy Missy, however, would only complete a half roll for almost O N E year.
+Regal puppy Missy, however, only completed a half roll for almost O N E year.
 Then she’d lie on her side and look at me as if to say “What?
 You expect more?
 Well, not today.
-Now give me my treat.”
+Now where’s my treat?”

 Step 2: Lure Your Dog Into Rolling Over With A Treat